matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 ## Security considerations

 - What impact does this have on smaller rooms such as DMs?
-It is already undestood that a server can invite any other member to a DM in current room versions, but there may be even more possibilities under this proposal.
+It is already understood that a server can invite any other member to a DM in current room versions, but there may be even more possibilities under this proposal.